View All

 1. Overfitting the dataset is very easy in this case.

 2. The boundary of the decision has a restriction.
-It can only be parallel to the axes, which contains the attributes.
+It can only be parallel to the axes, which contain the attributes.

-3. Models based on decision trees often have biased-on splits that have a massive number of levels.
+3. Models based on decision trees often have biased splits that have a massive number of levels.

-4. Any small changes made on the dataset can have a significant impact on the logic which governs the decision.
+4. Any small changes made to the dataset can have a significant impact on the logic that governs the decision.

-5. Lager trees are challenging to understand because sometimes they might feel very counter-intuitive.
+5. Larger trees are challenging to understand because sometimes they might feel very counterintuitive.

 Also read: Decision Trees in Machine Learning